Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 The first layer focuses on the security of transaction confirmation, using features such as TUI and Android protected confirmation.

 The second layer adds an additional layer of security through behavioral biometrics, such as keypad pressure and input timestamps, making it difficult for attackers to replicate the user's input.
-[99% proven succes rate model]( https://book.interstellar.gg/TTVP.html#behavioral-biometric-roadmap)
+[99% proven success rate model]( https://book.interstellar.gg/TTVP.html#behavioral-biometric-roadmap)

 The third layer uses garbled circuits to execute a recursive AES hashing function that maximizes resource consumption on the mobile processors: CPU, GPU, and ML engine.
 The evaluation of these circuits generates an unalterable secret sequence number, which is then embedded as a watermark in the frames displayed to the user.
 These frames are sent to nodes and regularly verified during the session, ensuring legitimate execution of the garbled circuits and limiting available resources for attackers.